What you need to know about cremation services and costs in California

 What laws govern cremation services in California?

 Each state has a licensing body for funerals.
-It is their responsibility to ensure that state laws pertaining to the disposition of a body are correctly implemented and to conduct inspections and licensed establishments.
+It is their responsibility to ensure that state laws governing the disposition of a body are properly implemented and to conduct inspections of licensed establishments.

 Before cremation can be performed, a ‘Declaration for Disposition of Cremated Remains Form’ must be legally signed.
 The legal immediate next-of-kin must sign this form.
 Alternatively, if you are preplanning, you can sign the form for yourself.

 This form is a written authorization for the cremation to proceed.
-A contract with the cremation service provider should also specify the location and time of disposition, as well as an agreement to pay the cost of the cremation service.
+A contract with the cremation service provider should also specify the location and time of disposition, as well as an agreement to pay the cremation service cost.

 The funeral director must obtain a ‘Permit for Disposition of Human Remains VS 9’ from the county health department, which is commonly referred to as a cremation permit.
 Once all the legal paperwork is completed, the cremation process can proceed.